Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Introduction

 \section{Introduction}

 The development of large language models typically requires massive amounts of training data, which benefits wide-spread languages such as English, but poses a significant challenge for less widely spoken languages.
-Norwegian, with its two written standards Bokmål and Nynorsk, currently has approximately 24B words available in public corpora - about three orders of magnitude less than English.\footnote{While Bokmål is the main variety, roughly 15\% of the Norwegian population uses Nynorsk.
-The two varieties are so closely related that they may be regarded as ‘written dialects’, but the lexical differences can be relatively large.} The situation is even more challenging for Northern Sámi, which has only 40 million words currently available.\footnote{The Sámi languages are a group of Uralic languages, of which Northern Sámi is the most widely used variant.
+Norwegian, with its two written standards Bokmål and Nynorsk,\footnote{While Bokmål is the main variety, roughly 15\% of the Norwegian population uses Nynorsk.
+The two varieties are so closely related that they may be regarded as ‘written dialects’, but the lexical differences can be relatively large.} currently has approximately 24B words available in our filtered text collection -- about three orders of magnitude less than English \citep{penedo2024the}.
+The situation is even more challenging for Northern Sámi with only 40 million words available.\footnote{The Sámi languages are a group of Uralic languages, of which Northern Sámi is the most widely used variant.
 With the number of speakers estimated to be between 15,000 and 25,000 in total across Norway, Sweden and Finland, it is still considered to be an endangered language.
 As the Sámi people are recognized as an Indigenous people in Norway, Sámi has status as an official language along with Norwegian.}